A moment of silence during this solemn vigil in Atlanta w/French Consul General Denis Barbet pic.twitter.com/HThZ5u55XC

 Visit this site to view the top 10 stories you may have missed in 2008.

-The Enough Project today issued the following statement in response to an announcement by the Chief Prosecutor of the International Criminal Court.
+The Enough Project Responds to the ICC Prosecutor’s Recommendations for Darfur War crimes Prosecution November 20, 2008 The Enough Project issued the following statement today in response to an announcement by the Chief Prosecutor of the International Criminal Court.
 The statement, which follows, is from John Prendergast, Co-chair, John Norris, Executive Director, and Omer Ismail, Policy Advisor:

 Today the Chief Prosecutor of the International Criminal Court, or I.C.C., Luis Moreno-Ocampo, applied for an arrest warrant for war crimes against several members of a splinter rebel faction in Darfur related to the September 29, 2007, attack on African Union peacekeepers in Haskanita.
 The Chief Prosecutor’s actions are a powerful reminder that the Court will pursue justice with an even hand and follow the chain of evidence with regard to crimes against humanity wherever it leads.